Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 ID	drive	aux	  Special1  	Special2 	report	request

--	ID: This needs to be larger than “0” (zero) for the controller scrip to read the masterControl database.
+-ID: This needs to be larger than “0” (zero) for the controller scrip to read the masterControl database.
 By default, use “1”.

--	Drive: If drive is “1” and request is “4”, the robot is enabled to drive normally. o	If drive is “0” and request is “4”, the robot is stopped. o Can be used in any configuration under different requests.
+-Drive: If drive is “1” and request is “4”, the robot is enabled to drive normally.
+          o If drive is “0” and request is “4”, the robot is stopped. o Can be used in any configuration under different requests.

--	Aux: This selects if the auxiliary motors are enables (“1”) or disabled (“0”).
+-Aux: This selects if the auxiliary motors are enables (“1”) or disabled (“0”).
 Not implemented.

--	Special1, special2: special commands where RFID tag/hall effect switch responses can be sent back to the robot.
+-Special1, special2: special commands where RFID tag/hall effect switch responses can be sent back to the robot.
 		Depending on the play mode selected by the control user, these can mean different things.
 The controller has to implement special1&special2 capabilities in the future.

--	Report: Refers to the robot number (1..16).
-Use “60” for all robots. o	This selects either a specific robot to which this command applies or selects to send the command to all robots.
+-Report: Refers to the robot number (1..16).
+Use “60” for all robots.
+      o	This selects either a specific robot to which this command applies or selects to send the command to all robots.

--	Request: Details what type of request the command line has. o	Request = “1” : return command values to null (default driving mode) o	Request = “2”:  Send robot status to the server. o	Request = “3”: special 1 is used to be a number between “0” and “1”.
+-Request: Details what type of request the command line has.
+      o	Request = “1” : return command values to null (default driving mode) o	Request = “2”:  Send robot status to the server. o	Request = “3”: special 1 is used to be a number between “0” and “1”.
 This will be multiplied with the drive speed limit to slow a robot by a proportional factor of that value.